bfmalone/BH-1450/pages/lilly.md

 layout: page
 permalink: /lilly.html
 ---
-{% include feature/image.html objectid="/objects/lilly_library.jpg" height="50" %}
+{% include feature/image.html objectid="/objects/lilly_library.jpg" height="25" %}

 ## The Lilly Library
-The Lilly Library, built in 1960, is a rare books and manuscripts thing ajskldfjlsdjflsdjflksdjfkljsdfl ajskldfjlsdjfsd jklasjdklfjsldfjlsdfjlasdjflksdjflsadjflsdjflsdf.
+The Lilly Library is a world-renowned rare books and manuscripts library at the heart of Indiana University’s campus in Bloomington, Indiana.